 Lists of entrez IDs/ ensembl IDs can be extracted for further analysis using the

 Once we have a list of significant genes per time point we can put this through gene set enrichment analysis to find enriched pathways in each time point in the data.
-TimiRGeN uses wikipathways for GSEA.
+TimiRGeN uses WikiPathways for overrepresentation analysis.

 Note.
 Making multiple separate MAE objects makes it easier to work with all the generated data files.